Published: 07 June 2016

 WorkCover stress claims can be successful

-At a time when there is more openness and acceptance of people suffering from psychological injury the Workcover system in my view is failing many of the Workers that suffer from depression, anxiety and other psychological conditions.
+At a time when there is more openness and acceptance of people suffering from psychological injury the Workcover system appears to fail many of the Workers that suffer from depression, anxiety and other psychological conditions.

-In practice I am seeing more and more people suffering from stress due to pressures at work.
+In practice we see more and more people suffering from stress due to pressures at work.